Randy Arozarena Preview, Player Props: Rays vs. Blue Jays

-The Tampa Bay Rays, including Randy Arozarena (.279 on-base percentage in past 10 games, 84 points below season-long percentage), battle starter Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Friday at 7:07 PM ET.
+On Saturday, Randy Arozarena (.310 on-base percentage in past 10 games, 56 points below season-long percentage) and the Tampa Bay Rays face the Toronto Blue Jays, whose starting pitcher will be Hyun-Jin Ryu.
+First pitch is at 3:07 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Red Sox.
+He had a hitless performance in his previous game (0-for-1) against the Blue Jays.

 Sportsbook Promo Codes